Mixing rates for potentials of non-summable variations: Technical lemmas

-Finally, we recall the following lemma in \cite{bressaud/fernandez/galves/1999a} that gives an estimate for the renewal sequence that will appear in the proof of Theorem \ref{Maintheo}.
+Finally, we recall the following lemma in \cite{bressaud/fernandez/galves/1999a} (see also Lemma A.4 in \cite{giacomin2007random}) that gives an estimate for the renewal sequence that will appear in the proof of Theorem \ref{Maintheo}.
 We state the lemma using a notation that is adapted to our purpose. \begin{lemma}[ Proposition 2 item (iv) in \cite{bressaud/fernandez/galves/1999a}] Let $(f_k)_{k \geq 1}$ be a sequence of positive real numbers such that $\sum_{k=1}^\infty f_k < 1$.
 Supose that $(u_k)_{k \geq 1}$ is a sequence with $u_0 = 1$ and satisfies the renewal equation